 Geoplugin's screenshot of selecting a protocol.

-4. Enter the IP Address to Block
+4. Enter the IP Address To Block

 Now, on the next window, under the title “Which local IP address does this rule apply to?” select the “These IP addresses” option.
 Then, click on “Add” to add the desired IP address.